All Episodes

 All right, we'll take a break.

-It's our special final hour edition of the Sean Hannity show.
+It's our special final hour edition of the Sean Hannity Show.

 The full hour with Santa Claus from the North Pole.

-Hannity tonight, ten Eastern Fox News.
+Hannity tonight, 10 Eastern Fox News.

 Yes, the left has gone insane.